mult1fractal/wtp-documentation/docs/installation/quick_installation.md

 # Local, docker usage

 * "None informaticians / newcomer to bioinformatics" approach using ubuntu [admin rights required]
-* though we do not recommend this installation-process(an older version of Docker will be installed.
-This installation method is not suitable for a cluster) it is probably the fastest way to get WtP to run
+* **we do not recommend this installation-process**(an older version of Docker will be installed.
+This installation method is not suitable for a cluster), but it is probably the fastest way to get WtP to run

 ```bash
 sudo apt-get update